New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 Basic Demographics (2017):

 25 to 54 years, 50% Male/Female, 73% White, with a median household income of $54k with 45% of residents being families.
-Does have a higher poverty rate of 25% than other neighborhoods in Austin.
+East Austin is heavily being gentrified at the moment, so depending on where you’re looking you’ll have the income range from $50,000 to $150,000.

 About East Side of Austin

-This is where I, personally, live!
+This is where I, personally, have chosen to live (before the whole Moving To New York thing)!
 I would say East and South Austin have the most diverse groups of people, especially the East Side.
 It’s wildly different depending on where East you live.
 The closer to Downtown, the trendier.
 The more far East, the more Austin Eclectic you get.
 Either way, you love a good coffee shop and hitting up the Farmers Market in Mueller.

 East Downtown